cmadsen/gemini.eclipse.companion/README.md

 ## Prerequisites

-*   An Eclipse-based IDE, such as **Eclipse IDE for RCP and RAP Developers** or **Spring Tool Suite (STS)**.
+*   An Eclipse-based IDE, such as standard **Eclipse IDE** or **Spring Tool Suite (STS)**.
 *   A **Java 17 JDK/JRE** configured to run the IDE.

 ## Building the Plugin

-To build the plugin, you need to export it as a deployable JAR file from your Eclipse workspace.
+To build the plugin open the project in **Eclipse IDE for RCP and RAP Developers**, then you need to export it as a deployable JAR file from your Eclipse workspace.

 1. In the "Package Explorer", right-click on the `navicon.gemini.eclipse.companion` project.
 2. Select **Export...**.